lisyce/WashingtonBirds/README.md

 # Reproducing Results

-> :pushpin: All modules should be run from inside the `src` folder.
+> :pushpin: All modules should be run from inside the `src` folder in the terminal.
 Requires at least Python 3.10

 1. Install the libraries specified in `requirements.txt`.
 2. All data files are already included with this project and can be found in the `data` folder.